premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 ---

-29.The general query to clone a table with data is:
+xxix)The general query to clone a table with data is:

 <details>